What to watch in third quarter earnings from U.S. companies

 (GRAPHIC: U.S. capital spending growth wanes - here)

 One issue that could confront large U.S. companies that derive much of their revenue from abroad is the stronger U.S. dollar.
-Since the end of the third quarter of 2018, the dollar strengthened more than 6% against the euro EUR= through the end of the third quarter this year, a potential pressure point as U.S. companies translate foreign earnings into the U.S. currency.
+Since the end of the third quarter of 2018, the dollar strengthened more than 6% against the euro through the end of the third quarter this year, a potential pressure point as U.S. companies translate foreign earnings into the U.S. currency.

 Data from cloud treasury and finance firm Kyriba found that North American companies reported a $23.39 billion collective negative impact in the first quarter related to currency, the highest level since the fourth quarter of 2015.